5 Biggest Crypto Staking Risks

 According to Bloomberg, more than $200 million worth of cryptocurrencies were lost due to fraudulent activity in 2021.
 To reduce the risk, a safer option to stake crypto is to consider using a hardware wallet as opposed to using custodial third-party staking platforms.

 Hardware wallets maintain ownership of the staked coin private keys and remain in full possession of the owner.
-Examples of hardware wallets that allow PoS staking are the Ledger Nano S and CoolWallet Pro.
+Examples of premium hardware wallets that allow PoS staking are the Ledger Nano S and CoolWallet Pro.
 The only downside is the selection of coins available for staking is quite limited.